Over 1 Million Geocaches are Hidden Around You

 Why Metal Detectors Help with Geocaching

 First and foremost, geocachers place a strong emphasis on the fact that treasures are not buried.
 Many hobbyists are worried that if digging and upsetting nature is perceived, this will create a bad reputation for the game.
 Nevertheless, a metal detector can still be extremely useful for locating various types of geocaches.
 If you are hunting for a metal trinket buried under snow in winter, a metal detector will definitely speed up the process.
 Caches with a higher difficulty level may be hidden under thick foliage, making a metal detector very handy.
 Ammo cans are very popular geocache containers, and they are made of metal.
-Be sure to read our related blog post entitled "Geocaching with a Metal Detector."
 Here are some thoughts about the usefulness of a metal detector from an online geocaching forum:

 • Perfect for locating ammo cans under the snow.
 Ammunition cans (ammo cans) are a very popular geocache container.
 They are military surplus steel cans that are sturdy and waterproof.
 Their olive color blends in with the environment, making them difficult to spot.
 One geocacher mentioned, "We knew the cache was an ammo can full of pennies, so a metal detector would be the perfect tool.
 We found it with a little searching."